Seoul Bike (Ttareungi) Payment Errors: Common Fixes & Climate Card Guide

 How to Find the Nearest Ttareungi Station Like a Pro

 Once you’ve conquered the payment hurdles, your next challenge is finding the actual bikes.
 While the Seoul Bike (Ttareungi) app provides a real-time map, it can sometimes be laggy.
 A local secret is to look for the “green squares” on the sidewalk or near subway exits.
-In 2026, most major landmarks and Every subway station in Seoul has at least one dock within a 2-minute walk.
-If a station appears empty on the app, try walking to the next block; stations near uphill roads usually have more bikes available because locals prefer riding them downhill!
+In 2026, Many major subway stations and popular tourist attractions have Seoul Bike docks within a short walking distance.
+If a station appears empty on the app, try walking to the next block.

 The “Ghost Return” Problem: Don’t Get Charged Extra